Loading...

 Run your server, test tools with the MCP Inspector, and verify everything works.

-Build an MCP client that connects, discovers tools, and calls them — with zero schema definitions.
+Build an MCP client that connects, discovers tools, and calls them, all with zero schema definitions.

 Build a full chat client with LLM integration, add MCP resources for read-only data, and prompts for workflow templates.